yezhengSTAT/ADTnorm/README.md

 ## Input Data

-The 13 public datasets used in the [manuscript](https://www.biorxiv.org/content/10.1101/2022.04.29.489989v1) are also included in the R package as demo data set.
+The 13 public datasets used in the [manuscript](https://www.biorxiv.org/content/10.1101/2022.04.29.489989v1) are also included in the R package as a demo data set.
 They can be loaded by

 ```{r loaddata, eval = FALSE}
 data(cell_x_adt)